KevinWorkman/StaticVoidGames/StaticVoidGames/src/main/webapp/WEB-INF/tutorialsContent/deployment/lwjglExample.markdown

-This tutorial takes you through creating a LWJGL game that uses a library jar and OS-specific native files, and exporting it in a way that will allow you to package it up as a single file using SvgExe.
+This tutorial takes you through creating a LWJGL game that uses a library jar and OS-specific native files, and exporting it in a way that will allow you to package it up as a single file using JarMatey.

 This tutorial assumes you already know how to use LWJGL and how to compile a jar that contains your game's code separately from the LWJGL library jar.